 Believe it or not, the often feared American Pit Bull Terrier has been rated as less aggressive than the tiny Chihuahua in a study by Dognition.
-Chihuahuas were the most aggressive dog, while Pit Bulls ranked toward the bottom of the 35-breed list.
+Chihuahuas were the most aggressive dog, leading to plenty of personal injury claims, while Pit Bulls ranked toward the bottom of the 35-breed list.

 “Seldom aggressive” dogs